mfeemster/keysharp/README.md

 * `FileGetSize()` supports `G` and `T` for gigabytes and terabytes.
 * `DateAdd()` and `DateDiff()` support taking a value of `"L"` for the `TimeUnits` parameter to add miLliseconds or return the elapsed time in milliseconds, respectively.
 	+ See the new accessors `A_NowMs`/`A_NowUTCMs`.
-* `SubStr()` uses a default of 1 for the second parameter, `startingPos`, to relieve the user of always having to specify it.
+* `SubStr()` uses a default of 1 for the second parameter, `startingPos`, to relieve the caller of always having to specify it.
 * New string functions:
 	+ `Base64Decode(str) => Array` to convert a Base64 string to a byte array.
 	+ `Base64Encode(value) => String` to convert a byte array to a Base64 string.